aap007freak/OCTrainsystem/README.md

 One pc should have this program. gets info about trains leaving and entering stations, and forwards them to other clients

+-Stationcontroller
+USES PORT 2 FOR COMMUNICATION

+PROTOCOLS
+new controller accesses master then id = whatever id you want (not a used one), content = table with info from the station